taylorlapeyre/taylorlapeyre.github.io/about.md

 I welcome you to check out my [toolbox][4] and the [things I've made][5] with it.

-I do all my development on a Macbook Pro and an old Dell laptop running Arch Linux.
+I do all my development on an old Dell laptop running Linux, although I use a Macbook Pro for everyday computing.

 You can find the source code for this website [here][6].